joshbruce/content-joshbruce.com/content/web-development/content.md

 I'd say that's pretty "low-code."

+You can read more about the 2021 update [over here](/web-development/2021-site-in-depth).

 ## And before

 This is the brain-dump history.
 You've been warned.
 (All the years are rough.)